Third Sunday in Lent – Thursday

 Took Jesus and bound Him. – John 18:12.

-Now the Lord Jesus had been sent from Annas to Caiaphas bound as if He were a dangerous criminal.
-Here you see the Savior in great humiliation—not using His omnipotence to thwart or resist the evil designs of His enemies.
+Now the Lord Jesus had been sent from Annas to Caiaphas bound, as if He was a dangerous criminal.
+Here you see the Savior in great humiliation, not using His omnipotence to thwart or resist the evil designs of His enemies.
 He willingly subjected Himself to all of this for your salvation.
-This He suffered that you, the guilty, might have blessed liberty and the supreme honor of a child of God and the glory of heaven.
+This He suffered that you, the guilty one, might have blessed liberty and the supreme honor of being a child of God and having the glory of heaven waiting for you.

-All that the Savior suffered earned your eternal salvation.
+All that the Savior suffered for you, earned for you your eternal salvation.

 PRAYER. – I thank Thee, dear innocent Savior, that Thou wast bound for me, the guilty offender, that I might be free forever.
 I thank Thee, O Lord of Glory, that Thou didst allow Thy face to be struck for me, a base sinner, that I might be welcomed and highly honored by God and all the holy angels.
-Grant me, my Savior, I implore Thee, that I may – at all times, in true faith – cling to Thee, the Author of salvation.
+Continue to grant me, my Savior, I implore Thee, that I may, at all times, remain in the true faith, and cling to Thee, the “Author” (Hebrews 12:2) of my salvation.
 Amen.

 Thou hast born the smiting only

 Thou hast suffered, sad and lonely,